chop-dbhi/avocado/_posts/2013-06-06-installation-setup.md

 #### [django-haystack](http://haystacksearch.org)

+_Changed in Avocado 2.3_

 What's having all this great descriptive data if no one can find it?
 Haystack provides search engine facilities for the metadata.

-Install by doing `pip install django-haystack` and installing one of the supported search engine backends.
+Install by doing `pip install django-haystack==2.0.0` and installing one of the supported search engine backends.
 The easiest to setup is [Whoosh](http://pypi.python.org/pypi/Whoosh) which is implemented in pure Python.
-Install it by doing `pip install whoosh`, then update your settings file with the following:
+Install it by doing `pip install whoosh==2.4.1`, then update your settings file with the following:

 ```python
 # Add haystack